 Wednesday: to Alma High School – 61 Miles

-The 5-Day East route begins Wednesday at Michigan State University and takes riders north through farmland to Alma.
+The 5-Day East route begins Wednesday at Michigan State University and takes riders north through miles of farmland to end in Alma.

 Thursday: to Gladwin High School – 56 Miles

-Thursday’s route will roll through farmland and later the forests that help define the borders of “Up North” Michigan, arriving in Gladwin.
+Thursday’s route continues to roll through farmland and is later followed by the upland forests that define the borders of “Up North” Michigan, finishing the day in Gladwin.

 Friday: to Grayling High School – 65 Miles

-Friday’s route heads into White Pine country passing by Houghton and Higgins Lakes and ending in Grayling.
+Friday’s route heads into the historic heart of White Pine country, passing West of both Houghton and Higgins Lakes and ending on the banks of the storied Au Sable River in Grayling.

 Saturday: to Inland Lakes High School (Indian River) – 58 Miles

-On Saturday, riders head northwest on scenic tree-lined roads all the way to Inland Lakes High School in Indian River.
+On Saturday, riders head northwest on tree-lined roads, following the shores of Otsego Lake, through Gaylord and all the way to Inland Lakes High School in Indian River.

 Sunday: to Mackinaw City High School – 41/71 Miles

-Sunday, the final day for the 5-Day East route, provides riders with a choice.
-Choose to take the direct route to the finish in Mackinaw City, 41 miles away or follow a 71-mile route across the Tip of the Mitt to beautiful Good Hart, where a fabulous lunch stop awaits.
-Riders can then join the rest of the DALMAC riders and enjoy the Tunnel of Trees, before finishing in Mackinaw City.
+Sunday provides riders with a choice: taking the direct route to the finish in Mackinaw City, 41 miles away, or following a 71-mile route crossing the Tip of the Mitt to Good Hart, where a fabulous lunch stop awaits.
+Riders then join the DALMAC riders from the West Routes riding through Michigan’s Tunnel of Trees overlooking Lake Michigan, before finishing in Mackinaw City.

 The MSU Pavilion for Agriculture and Livestock Education is an arena, auditorium, meeting location, and exhibit area located on the South side of the Michigan State University Campus.
 The street address is: 4301 Farm Lane, Lansing, MI 48910.

-Camping at the MSU Pavilion the night of September 1 or 2, 2020, and Sunday September 6, 2020, is available for $20 for each night.
-(Can be purchased during registration).
+Camping at the MSU Pavilion the night of August 31, 2022, and Sunday September 5, 2022, is available for $20 for each night and can be purchased during registration.